ethanrd/netcdf/NUG-new/pages/cdl.md

 permalink: cdl.html
 ---

-NetCDF CDL (Common Data Language) is a text notation for describing/representing/communicating/ the structure and data of a binary netCDF file in a manner that a human can read (and edit).
+NetCDF CDL (Common Data form Language) is a text notation for representing the structure and data of a binary netCDF dataset.
-CDL can also be easily read and produced by machines with utilities available to generate a CDL description given a netCDF file (ncdump) and to generate a netCDF file given a CDL description (ncgen).
+CDL can be read (and edited) by a human.
+It can also be read and produced by machines.
+For instance, a CDL description can be generated, given a netCDF file, by the `ncdump` utility and a netCDF file can be generated, given a CDL desription, by the `ncgen` utility.

 <!--
   Do we need to differentiate between syntax for the Classic and the Enhanced Data Model?